How to Speed up a Website in 9 Simple Steps

 The servers in a CDN, i.e. cache servers, work shoulder to shoulder with your main server and help improve website speed, just like how this image shows.

-CloudFlare is among the top free CDN.
+CloudFlare is among the top CDNs, but there are other worthy options too.
 It’s mighty helpful and easy to use.

 Many of the top website hosting providers work closely with CloudFlare and the integration is incredibly simple.